 19) Below pictured is the Military Fashion during World War II for the U.S. Navy Nurse Corps.

 20) Below pictured are military personnel wearing the British Battledress a.k.a the No.5 Uniform.
-It was worn by the British Commonwealth and Imperial forces and many Free European Forces during the Second World War.
+The British Commonwealth and Imperial forces and many Free European Forces wore it during the Second World War.

 Enjoyed the above article?
 You may also enjoy 15 Iconic pictures from the 1939 New York World’s Fair